-However, heavier drinking can cause problems.
-Also, alcohol can interfere with some RA medications, with serious health implications.
-Before drinking alcohol, people can speak to a doctor about the risks and benefits.
+However, heavier alcohol use can cause problems.
+Alcohol can also interfere with some RA medications, with serious health implications.
+Before drinking alcohol, people can speak with a doctor about the risks and benefits.

-This article looks at the research behind how drinking alcohol can affect RA, as well as the interactions between RA drugs and alcohol, and other safety considerations.
+This article examines the research behind how drinking alcohol can affect RA and the interactions between RA drugs and alcohol, and other safety considerations.

 Until recently, little research has directly assessed the effects of drinking on RA.

-Currently, the research is mixed, and it appears that the link between alcohol and RA differs, depending on how much a person drinks and the medications they are taking.
+Current research is mixed, and the link between alcohol and RA appears to differ depending on how much a person drinks and their medications.

-The following sections of this article look at what the research says about alcohol and how it affects RA.
+The following sections of this article discuss what the research says about alcohol and how it affects RA.

 Does alcohol affect inflammation?